crguezl/estree-analyzer/README.md

 The code above outputs the following:

 ```
-Since Acorn 8.0.0, options.ecmaVersion is required.
-Defaulting to 2020, but this will stop working in the future.
 '1 + 2 * 3 = ' + (1 + 2 * 3) has type: {"type":"string","value":"1 + 2 * 3 = 7"}
 null has type: {"type":"null","value":null}
 [1,2,3] has type: {"type":{"kind":"array","elements":"number"},"value":[1,2,3]}